rkotzy/SearchAdsCLI/README.md

 ## 1. Leverage the Discovery Campaign

 - **New Keyword Ideas:** Regularly review the keywords from your Discovery Campaign.
 This campaign is designed to help you discover potential new keywords that are relevant to your app.
     - **Adding Keywords:** If you find a new keyword from your Discovery Campaign that leads to a successful app installation, you should move it to your Exact Campaign.
-Use the command **`searchads add-keywords`** to add it.
+Use the command **`searchadscli add-keywords`** to add it.

 ## 2. Optimize Your Keyword Bids